zhijie-li/TIA_dump/README.md

 ## [calibration offsets and deltas]

-Following the dataarray (x * y int4 numbers), there are 4 unknow bytes: '02 41 00 03', this is likely the node (C struct header) for the calibration data.
+Following the dataarray (x * y int4 numbers), there are 4 unknow bytes: '02 41 00 03', this is likely the node tag for the calibration data.

 Example:
 ```